When people read and talk about survival and preparedness, there is a great focus on rural locations, bugging out, and surviving in the wilderness.

 So what do you need?
 You need the following categories:

-In each of these bags, you will need the basics.
-The GHB should have enough food and water to last a few hours, enough to get you home.
+In each of these setups, you will need the basics.
+The GHB should have enough food and water to last a day, enough to get you home.
 The BOB should have at least 72 hours’ worth of food and water.
 Other than food and water, you will also have items such as: